 So what’s up with the bargain bin?
 There are many reasons that can get a veggie or fruit banished there.
 Bananas get spotty as they age and some people think they look rotten next to the greenish-yellow ones.
-But really they are ready to eat and cook with without waiting.
-Though I will say that I’ve gotten spotty bargain bananas that I had to let sit for days to get ripe , but they were still cheaper.
+However, they really are ready to eat and cook without waiting.
+I will say that I’ve gotten spotty bargain bananas that I had to let sit for days to get ripe , but they were still cheaper.
 If you see a big bag of bananas and you won’t use them all in time just peel them and pop in a freezer bag for smoothies or to bake with later on.

-Some veggies in the bags are blemished and my summer squash were but I just peeled them and took off any spots before cooking.
+Some veggies in the bags are blemished, and my summer squash was, but I just peeled them and took off any spots before cooking.
 These needed to be used within a day of buying.
 The green bell was looking a little wilted, but I’ve used plenty of forgotten peppers from my fridge that looked worse.
 The yellow bell had one tiny black spot that just needed to be cut out and actually would have lasted the week in my fridge.

 The turnips were a little beat up, but you peel turnips anyhow so there’s no harm done.
 There will be some veggies in the bin that are way past their prime so look closely.
 Some packs only have one piece that’s not usable so they are still worth getting.
 The more often you look the more likely you’ll find organics and specialty items at a price you can afford.